Investment

 Even if that means printing huge amounts of new money.
 Or intervening directly into markets in a way they haven’t before.
 Or misrepresenting the extent of current inflation.

-But, eventually the wheel will spin apart.
-Thousands of years of history from cultures around the world shows this to be the natural end.
+But, eventually, the wheel will spin apart.
+Thousands of years of history from cultures around the world show this to be the natural end.

 It’s just a question of when.